TENET-RCCPII/good-practice-guide-lecture-capturing/index.md

 root: .  # Is the only page that doesn't follow the pattern /:path/index.html
 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---
-This lesson is aimed at novices to online meetings.
-It provides an introduction on how to join an online meeting using a personal device such as a laptop, desktop, tablet, or smart phone.
+This lesson is aimed at lecturers who are new to lecture capturing or who want a refresher on some good practices for lecture capturing.

 <!-- this is an html comment -->